webmaster442/BookGen/Commands.md

     The sample tasks.xml is designed in a way, to introduce every feature of the task runner.

+# Terminalinstall

+Installs a bookgen profile to the Windows Termninal

+`BookGen Terminalinstall {-c} {-t}`
+`BookGen Terminalinstall {--checkinstall} {--checkterminalinstall}`

+Arguments:

+-c, --checkinstall:
+    Optional argument.
+When specified checks, if terminal profile installed or not.
+    If exit code is 0, profile is installed.

+-t, --checkterminalinstall:
+    Optional argument.
+When specified checks, if windows terminal is installed or not.
+    If exit code is 0, terminal is installed.

+Without arguments, performs terminal profile install.

 # Version

 Print the current program and config API version